Simple improv techniques to improve your communication skills

 In one exercise we said “thank you” before we responded to whatever the person just said.
 For example, let’s say an unhappy person calls you with a complaint.
 Your first response is to thank them for bringing the situation to your attention.
 Then you can explore the issue and make sure you understand the problem they are struggling with.

-When you interrupt someone before they are finished expressing their complete idea, they will think (rightly) that you are not really that interested in what they’re saying.
+When you interrupt someone before they’re finished expressing their complete idea, they’ll think (rightly) that you’re not really that interested in what they’re saying.

 Replace “yes but” with “yes and”

 Try it.
 Answering with “yes, but…” essentially shuts down the other person’s idea.
-Saying “yes and…” means that you heard what the person said and you are willing to explore it further.
-It shows that you are open to new ideas.
+Saying “yes and…” means that you listened and you are willing to explore the idea.
+It shows that you’re open to new ideas.
 This is where creativity really starts flowing and solutions are discovered.

 Mirror what the other person said

 A powerful way to show that you’re listening and truly want to understand is to restate what the person just said, but in your own words.
 For example, when the person finishes speaking say something like, “I hear you saying that,” and paraphrase their point to make sure you understand.

 While you’re busily thinking up the most appropriate and impressive response, the other person can see in your eyes that you’ve tuned out.
 It’s better to listen fully, let them finish.
 It’s fine if a brilliant response doesn’t pop out of your mouth immediately because you already gained some major points but giving them your full attention while they were speaking.
 If you’re not sure what to say next, simply thank them for sharing that thought and clarify what they’ve said to make sure you really understand.

 This is huge.
 When you begin a sentence with “should” it’s like pointing your finger at them.
 Beginning with “could” feels way more collaborative and helpful.